JakovTomasic/no-headache.nix/README.md

 Follow the general patterns used in `python-fhs.nix`.

 Compatibility environments can also be built and tested outside of the VM.
-To build the compat env just run `nix build -f path/to/compat/env.nix` and then enter interactive shell with `./result/bin/<name of the env>`
+To build the compat env just run `nix --extra-experimental-features nix-command build -f path/to/compat/env.nix` and then enter interactive shell with `./result/bin/<name of the env>`.
+(If you get get error when running result bin file "bwrap: setting up uid map: Permission denied" you can enter the shell as root user via `sudo ./result/bin/<name of the env>`, which is not ideal but should work.)
 To exit the compat env shell just close the terminal or run `exit`.

 _Warning_: activating FHS compat env in VM hides original `/etc` directory and overwrites it with another content (and probably some others, for compatibility reasons).
 That means you won't be able to access the files inside the original `/etc` dir.